 Travel Documents Required for Entry into Costa Rica

 American, Canadian and most European citizens do not need a visa or any pre-entry permission to come to enter Costa Rica as long as they have a current valid passport.
-With a passport visitors can stay up to three months, and during the three months your driver's license from your home country allows you to legally drive in Costa Rica.
-YOUR PASSPORT MUST BE VALID AT LEAST 1(ONE) CALENDAR DAY BEYOND THE DATE THAT YOU ENTER COSTA RICA or you will be refused entry into Costa Rica by Immigration.
+With a passport visitors can stay one to three months, and during the three months your driver’s license from your home country allows you to legally drive in Costa Rica.
+YOUR PASSPORT MUST BE VALID AT LEAST 6 MONTHS BEYOND THE DATE THAT YOU ENTER COSTA RICA or you will be refused entry into Costa Rica by Immigration.

 As of May 1, 2003 Americans and Canadians are no longer excepted from the requirement to have a passport — everyone from every country MUST have a passport, including children and infants.